 If you’re travelling more off-the-beaten path, like to us here in Kerinci, and there aren’t any SIM cards for sale at the airport, then look for shops that sell mobile phones.
 Many little neighborhood warung stores will also sell them, and it’s not uncommon to see booths set up on roadsides with a selection of cards as well.
 If you really are having a hard time finding one, ask a local.
 “Saya cari kartu SIM” (I’m looking for a SIM card).
 Remember that the letter “c” is always pronounced like “ch” in English, so “cari” sounds like “chari.”
 And don’t forget to roll that r.

 Choosing a mobile phone provider

 While considered slightly more expensive (but still very low-cost), Telkomsel has by far the best coverage across Indonesia, and generally the fastest speeds.
 This can vary slightly by region or the exact spot you’re in, but in general, Telkomsel’s your best bet.
 Their simPATI and Loop cards are popular choices.

 The second most popular provider would be XL (which could be a good second choice, if you have a dual SIM phone).
 There’s also Smartfren, 3/Tri, Axis, Indosat/IM3, and a few others.
-If you plan on settling down in one spot for a while, ask the locals what’s best, or check out coverage maps by clicking the links of each of the providers.
+If you plan on exploring one spot for a while, ask the locals what’s best, or check out coverage maps by clicking the links of each of the providers.
 An overall coverage map can also be found on the Open Signal website, which should be more or less accurate.

 Buying a prepaid SIM card in Indonesia